 Timings: 6:00 AM - 08:00 PM (Closed on Fridays)

-This one's the first one that pops into mind when a Bangalorean thinks of lakes.
-More so-known as Halasuru lake, it is spread over 120 acres with tiny islands in the centre.
+Known locally as Halasuru lake, it is spread over 120 acres with tiny islands in the center.
 Perhaps the oldest and one of the largest lakes in the city, Ulsoor lake can be a fun one-day outing for assorted reasons.
 Boating tops the to-do list in Ulsoor lake.
-Ulsoor has its own recreational complex where one can take a dip in its pool.
-A lazy stroll by the lake is enough to soothe one's spirits.
+Ulsoor has its own recreational complex where one can take a dip in its pool

 There's also a play area for kids, so it's a complete package for everyone.
 If this wasn't enough, it has a good deal of restaurants around the vicinity, and the most significant Gurudwara of Bangalore lies just around the corner.
 It is located in the heart of Bangalore, close to M.G Road and it being well connected by public transport systems makes it all the easier to reach.